-HIV discordant heterosexual couples (i.e., in which one partner is HIV-positive and the other HIV-negative) and during conception and pregnancy as one of several options to protect the partner who is HIV-negative.
+HIV discordant heterosexual couples (i.e., one partner is HIV-positive and the other HIV-negative).
+It is one of several options to protect an HIV-negative mother (CDC, 2019d).

-For individuals who need to prevent HIV after a single high-risk event of potential HIV exposure such as unprotected sex, needle-sharing injection drug use or sexual assault, there is another option called post-exposure prophylaxis (PEP).
-It involves taking antiretroviral medications as soon as possible, but no more than 72 hours (3 days) after exposure to HIV to try to reduce the chance of becoming HIV positive.
-These medications keep HIV from making copies of itself and spreading throughout the body.
+For individuals who need to prevent HIV after a single high-risk event of potential HIV exposure, such as unprotected sex, needle-sharing injection drug use, or sexual assault, there is another option called post-exposure prophylaxis ((PEP)).
+It involves taking antiretroviral medications as soon as possible.
+Still, no more than 72 hours (3 days) after exposure to HIV to try to reduce the chance of becoming HIV positive.
+These medications keep HIV from making copies and spreading throughout the body.
 Two to three medications are usually prescribed and must be taken for 28 days.
-PEP is not always effective.
+(PEP) is not always effective.
 It does not guarantee that an individual exposed to HIV will not become infected with HIV.

-Starting PEP as soon as possible after a potential HIV exposure is important.
-Research has shown that PEP has little or no effect in preventing HIV infection if it is started more than 72 hours after HIV exposure.
-It takes about three days for HIV to make copies of itself once it enters the body and for it to spread throughout the body.
-When HIV is only in a few cells where it entered the body, it can sometimes be halted by PEP, but when it is in many cells in many places of the body, PEP will not work.
+Starting (PEP) as soon as possible after a potential HIV exposure is important.
+Research has shown that (PEP) has little or no effect in preventing HIV infection if it is started more than 72 hours after HIV exposure.
+It takes about three days for HIV to make copies of itself once it enters the body and spreads throughout the body.
+When HIV is only in a few cells where it entered the body, (PEP) can sometimes be halted, but when it is in many cells in many places of the body, (PEP) will not work.

-PEP should only be used right after an uncommon situation with potential HIV exposure.
-If the individual is often exposed to HIV, for example, because the individual often has sex without a condom with a partner who is HIV-positive, repeated uses of PEP are not the right choice.
-When medications are given only after an exposure, more medications requiring higher dosages are needed to block infection than when they are started before the exposure and continued for a time thereafter.
+(PEP) should only be used right after an uncommon situation with potential HIV exposure.
+If the individual is often exposed to HIV, for example, because the individual often has sex without a condom with an HIV-positive partner, repeated (PEP) use is not the right choice.
+When medications are given only after exposure, more medications requiring higher dosages are needed to block infection than when they started before and continued after that.
 In this situation, pre-exposure prophylaxis (PrEP) is indicated.

-The CDC has formulated specific recommendations balancing the rights of individuals with the need of the public regarding infectious disease.
-In 2006, the CDC published its Revised Recommendations for HIV Testing for Adults, Adolescents and Pregnant Women in Healthcare Settings which addressed the issue of HIV testing and the need for test consent and pre-test counseling.
-(CDC State HIV Testing Laws, June 4, 2015)
+In the United States, HIV testing is governed by a range of state and federal laws, common law principles, and various wide-flung codes of ethics.
+While state laws vary widely, the concept of informed consent, achieved through the process of physician-patient communication, is a legal and ethical obligation spelled out by statute and case law in every state.
+To help settle this confusion, the CDC has formulated specific recommendations balancing the rights of individuals with the need of the public regarding the infectious disease.
+In 2006, the CDC published its Revised Recommendations for HIV Testing for Adults, Adolescents, and Pregnant Women in Healthcare Settings, which addressed the issue of HIV testing and the need for test consent and pre-test counseling.

-As of 2015, all states but Nebraska have enacted laws that are consistent with the following CDC recommendations:
+As of 2018, all states have enacted laws that are consistent with the following CDC recommendations (CDC, 2019e):